How to Qualify for Social Security Disability

 - You cannot do any substantial work due to a physically or mentally disabling medical condition.

-- Your condition should stop you from working for at least 12 continuous months, or result in death.
+- Your health problems should make you unable to work for at least 12 months in a row, or result in death.

 - You’ve worked at least 5 of the last 10 years in jobs where you paid Social Security payroll taxes.